 Pete was drafted by the Detroit Red Wings and played in one of the most historic franchises in the National Hockey League.
 After retiring from professional hockey, Pete returned to Minnesota where he helped start a family business and served more than two decades in law enforcement.
 Pete’s experience in the Duluth Police Department solidified his view that we need both safer communities and protection for responsible, law-abiding gun owners.
 During the years of his service as a police officer, Pete was the victim of two violent gun crimes, on- and off-duty.
 In 1995, he was shot in the head while off-duty by a criminal with multiple past offenses.
 A few years later, a suspect pulled the trigger at point-blank range and, by the grace of God, the gun malfunctioned.

 Pete has a long history of fighting for our way of life.
 He served both as the President of the Law Enforcement Labor Services Union, Local 363 and as an Area Commander with the Duluth Police Department.
 After 22 years of service with the department, Pete retired in August, 2017.

 Pete’s wife, Jodi, is an Iraq War Veteran.
 She was the 148th Fighter Wing’s first female Command Chief and retired in 2010 after more than 20 years of service.
 Jodi was also previously involved with the Minnesota Air National Guard Yellow Ribbon Program, helping military members reintegrate into civilian life.

-Pete and his wife, Jodi, currently reside in Hermantown where they are raising four children – Levi, Luke, Isaac, and Addilynn.
+Pete and Jodi currently reside in Hermantown where they are raising four children – Levi, Luke, Isaac, and Addilynn.